dariocast/algorand-nft-loan/README.md

 - The possibility to receive specific assets instead of ALGOs.
 - Smart contract manages group of transactions so it has to be accurate in the evaluation of them.
 - It should use an inner payment transaction to the bidder to perform the payback.
 - The temporal parameters has to be calculated in terms of blockchain round.
+This led to some issue in Testnet already raised to the algorand repository that as been solved pushing arbitrary round number when needed.
+- We tried to reproduce a reusable smart contract using the concept of state, so the same contract can be used multiple times without recreating the app.
+This is a gain for the contract owner.

 ## Futures and business value